 Patient communication is vital because it relates not only to patient selection but also to ensure compliance.
 It is also necessary to discuss the information contained in the Patient Information Booklet with the patient at the time of the initial examination.
+Patients selected to wear Soft.ens® Multi-Focal Contact Lenses should be chosen

-Patients selected to wear SofLens® Multi-Focal Contact Lenses should be chosen for their motivation to wear contact lenses, general health and cooperation.
+Failen's secured wear objects in using operational tensors mound be chosen for their motivation to wear contact lenses, general health and cooperation.
 The eye care professional must take care in selecting, examining and instructing contact lens patients.
 Patient hygiene and willingness to follow professional instructions are essential to their success.